LET'S GRAB A MATCH!

 Project Type:

 Adults in Canada seem to give up playing sports after the age of 18.
 Further, when we wanted to play sports as newcomers to Canada, it was difficult to find people and spaces.
-Curiously, both of us went on a journey to investigate this problem and trying* to solve it.
+This hampers the motivation and consistency in playing sports.

 Double diamond